YihanLIU0224/FYP-5-axis-robot/README.md

 ## (3) Computer Vision
 The following codes for computer vision require to build the environment for RealSense Camera.
 Detailed procedure for this could be seen in https://github.com/datasith/Ai_Demos_RPi/wiki/Raspberry-Pi-4-and-Intel-RealSense-D435
-Also, OpenCV and its controbution libraries should be installed to processing images These could be achieved by
+Also, OpenCV and its controbution libraries should be installed to processing images.
+These could be achieved by
 ##### pip install opencv-python
 ##### pip install opencv-contrib-python